platyplus/platyplus/README.md

 # Platyplus

-Platyplus DevTools.
+Low-code, offline-first apps with Hasura.

 See [platy.plus](https://platy.plus) for further information.